 For best results you should always weigh ingredients like flour and sugar.
 Kitchen scales are relatively cheap but if you can’t weigh the ingredients, use the spoon and level method (don’t scoop).

-The Blackberry Curd does require a couple of hours to set firm enough to use between the layers.
+The blackberry curd - see recipe - does require a couple of hours to set firm enough to use between the layers.